 If we look at a different example, In 2017, Dunkin’ Donuts introduced a one-day Snapchat Geofilter on National Coffee day, which customers could only use near a Dunkin’ outlet.
-Anyone who clicked a photo with the filter would receive a free medium Dark Roast Coffee.
+Anyone who clicks a photo with the filter will receive a free medium Dark Roast Coffee.

-In 2021’s pandemic-ridden world, people have limited mobility, and avoiding public spaces is the new norm.
-Real-time location-based marketing might not be a lucrative possibility now, especially if you aim to increase store visits.
+In 2021’s pandemic-ridden world, consumers have limited mobility, and avoiding public spaces is the new norm.
+Real-time location-based marketing might not be lucrative now, especially if you aim to increase store visits.

-One way of implementing Geofencing is to incentivize customers to use your services by offering them a customer experience that is suited for today’s time.
+One way of implementing Geofencing is incentivizing customers to use your services by offering them a customer experience suited for today’s time.

-An LBMA research revealed that most marketers think that location-based data greatly raises their ability to target.
+An LBMA research revealed that most marketers think location-based data significantly raises their ability to reach.
 Geofencing enables proper customer engagement analytics by giving you data based on clicks and impressions of your ad campaigns.
-You can observe customer response to your ads, and keep modifying your ad content, timing, targeted location, etc., to increase the success of your campaign in real-time.
+You can observe customer response to your ads, and keep modifying your ad content, timing, targeted location, etc., to increase the success of your campaign in real time.